Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 The exact cause of IBS is still unclear.
-However, sensitivity to a particular food such as FODMAPs and psychological stress are significant factors.
+However, sensitivity to food, such as FODMAPs, and psychological stress are significant factors.

 Features suggesting you have IBS:

-- Recurrent abdominal pain (at least one day per week for the last three months at least).
+- Recurrent abdominal pain (at least one day per week for the last three months).

 - The onset of pain is associated with defecation: pain is often relieved by a bowel movement.

-- Changes in stool form and stool frequency: the stool becomes harder (constipation) or loose (diarrhea).
+- Changes in stool form and frequency: the stool becomes harder (constipation) or loose (diarrhea).

-- The pain is triggered by stress, food.
+- The pain is triggered by stress and food.

 - Bloating and distension are frequent with IBS.